 Debt consolidation is not debt elimination or debt settlement.
 It is a type of loan you obtain if you want to merge multiple loans into a single loan.
-For people deep in debt, it serves as a debt-relief.
+For people deep in debt, it serves as debt relief.
 The lender will combine all your outstanding loans and book them in a single account (new personal loan).

 Debt consolidation is similar to debt restructuring although the two options are different.
 When you are consolidating debts, you sign new loan documents for a new account.
-The total sum of all your outstanding loans becomes the principal amount of the fresh loan which is charged with a same interest rate.
+The total sum of all your outstanding loans becomes the principal amount of the fresh loan which is charged with the same interest rate.
 In simpler terms, it means that you are using the money from your new personal loan to pay off your existing debt.
 To ensure the resulting monthly loan repayment is within the limits of your affordability, the interest rate of the consolidated loan should at least be lower than the average rate of your existing loans.

 Here are some signs that would tell you when you should be considering debt consolidation:

 - You begin to miss your monthly loan repayments and you are unable to deal with your current debt burden.
 Missing monthly installment will also cause your loan balance to increase due to late payment charges

 - You find it troublesome to manage multiple loans from different banks and would like to focus on one payment

 - You want to save more by reducing the amount of your monthly installments

 - You have the habit of making minimum payments for your credit cards.
 In the long run, you will end up paying more interest for your credit card bills